OrbitalExplorer/Tachyon/README.md

 * This modpack is aiming to comply with multiplayer sever rules but it is your one responsebility to check if this modpack is alowed on the server you want to play on.
 * By installing 'Faster than light' you agree that no one provides warranties for using it, every action you do with it is your own.
 * You also automatically agree to the following: "Caution: Online play is offered by third-party servers that are not owned, operated, or supervised by Mojang Studios or Microsoft.
+* This modpack is probably not allowed for speedrunning because it adds a lot of optimatzation that are not allowed while writing this